snacsnoc/msmv/README.md

 MuStack MicroVM (msmv) is a specialized container build system designed to create and manage minimal, secure, and isolated Linux virtual machine images for microVM environments.

-Using QEMU's [microvm](https://www.qemu.org/docs/master/system/i386/microvm.html) machine type, msmv ensures rapid boot times, enhanced security through isolation, and efficient resource management, for developers and hobbyists who require lightweight virtual testing environments.
+Using QEMU's [microvm](https://www.qemu.org/docs/master/system/i386/microvm.html) machine type, msmv provides rapid boot times, enhanced security through isolation, and efficient resource management, for developers and hobbyists who require lightweight virtual testing environments.

 Imagine Docker, except requiring a lot more effort.
 It’s like building a ship in a bottle — complex, rewarding, frustrating, and yes, a bit intense!